Husqvarna vs Ambrogio

-Replacing a Husqvarna 450X with an Ambrogio 4.0
+Our story of replacing a Husqvarna 450x with a Ambrogio 4.0

 We moved into our house about 5 years ago.
-One of the main reasons for moving houses to have a bigger garden so our new house came with 4 acres of which 1.5 acres is grass that needs mowing.
-It’s split into a number of areas some so we bought a sit on mower to augment our petrol mower.
+One of the main reasons for moving was to have a bigger garden so our new house came with 4 acres of which 1.5 acres is grass that needs mowing so we bought a sit on mower to augment our petrol mower.

 Installation of the 450X